 Franchise Agreements include details of the performance standards that franchisees must meet and arrangements for the termination of a franchise in the case of failure to meet these standards.

 After coming to office in 2010 the Coalition Government announced reforms to the franchising process, which caused some delay in scheduled re-lets.
 This was exacerbated in late 2012 after the failed re-let of the West Coast franchise caused the whole franchising programme to be suspended and then redrawn.
 The programme restarted in 2013 and is set out in the Rail Franchising Schedule.
 The most recent iteration of this was published in July 2017.
+Most recently, a number of franchises have been or are in the process of being re-let as alliances or partnerships, where the train operator works in tandem with the infrastructure manager, Network Rail.

 Information on other rail-related matters can be found on the Railway Briefings Page of the Parliament website.